yifeikang/ehr-cancer-cohort-analysis/README.md

 This project analyzes the Synthea synthetic EHR dataset to:

 - Explore longitudinal healthcare data structure
-- Define a rule-based cancer cohort
+- Define and validate a reproducible cancer cohort
 - Characterize patient demographics and healthcare utilization
-- Demonstrate reproducible cohort engineering workflows
+- Demonstrate hybrid rule-based cancer phenotyping workflows
+- Evaluate cohort validation strategies using multiple clinical domains
-- Discuss limitations and real-world EMR cohort refinement strategies
+- Discuss limitations and real-world EMR cohort refinement approaches

+Although the dataset is synthetic, the workflow was intentionally designed to reflect challenges commonly encountered in real-world longitudinal EMR systems.

 ---

 ## Objectives

 1. Explore the structure and contents of the Synthea EHR dataset
-2. Identify patients with cancer using diagnosis-based and code-based cohort definitions
+2. Identify patients with cancer using both diagnosis text matching and structured SNOMED CT diagnosis codes
 3. Analyze:
    - demographics
-   - cancer types
+   - cancer subtype distributions
    - age at diagnosis
    - healthcare utilization
    - longitudinal follow-up
+4. Demonstrate phenotype validation strategies using medications and procedures
-4. Discuss methods for improving cohort specificity in real-world EMR systems
+5. Discuss methods for improving cohort specificity in real-world EMR systems

 ---